Godhart/hass-lights-control/README.md

 ```

 Now when you turn off automation for some lights LightsControl would only toggle them to ON/OFF/CUSTOM/BLACKOUT state
-by switch actions or sensor's triggers.
+by switch button actions or sensor's triggers.

 ### A Note about Groups